Biden administration to lift pandemic border restrictions

 The decision to ease Title 42 carries political risks for Biden whose administration’s border performance rates poorly in opinion polls.
 Arrests along the southern border reached an all-time high last year, and this year’s pace is on track to go even higher.
 The border is a major campaign issue for Republicans aiming to take control of the House and Senate in the November midterm elections.

-Their immediate concern is a repeat of the chaotic scenes witnessed last September in Del Rio, Tex., when thousands of mostly-Haitian migrants waded across the Rio Grande, overwhelming U.S. capacity.
+Their immediate concern is a repeat of the chaotic scenes witnessed last September in Del Rio, Tex., when thousands of mostly Haitian migrants waded across the Rio Grande, overwhelming U.S. capacity.
 Authorities responded to that incident by using the Title 42 order to carry out mass deportations to Haiti, measures denounced by leading Democrats.

 Thousands more Haitian migrants are believed to be waiting in Mexico in anticipation of the end of Title 42, according to DHS officials familiar with the government’s planning and preparations.